 Our urban forest is comprised of street trees, park trees, residential trees, native trees and plants, landscaping, and vegetation, as well as privately-owned and established trees in front yards, which are within the City's tree protection zone and are protected by City Ordinance (Municipal Code 10.52.120).

 The Urban Forest provides environmental benefits, adds to property values and provides an enhanced quality of life for all the residents of our beautiful City.
-To reach the City's Urban Forester, please click here.
+You may reach the City's Urban Forester by email, or dial (310) 802-5305.

 Public Service Announcement - The Citrus Pest & Disease Prevention Program (CPDPP).
 Help Protect California Citrus Trees.